sinnie/learn_web_dev/react.md

 __Two-Way data binding:__ pretty great, but has some problems;
 * changes to one two-way bind will change another data binding to change, which causes the first to change again.
 * expensive in terms of CPU resources - slow
-React uses one way data binding.
+React uses one-way data binding.
 * React components:
     * encapsulated code that handles presentation, state, and behavior
-    * expose a render method DOM that allows you to output a  element with an arbitrary amount of DOM childnodes.
+    * expose a render method DOM that allows you to output an element with an arbitrary amount of DOM child nodes.
 The render method is all you need to make the simplest component.
 React tracks all DOM nodes that the render method produces <— helper methods called `createElement( )`
 * `React.createElement( )` has three arguments
         * type - tells React.js what kind of element to create
         * props - represent the data passed into an element